tomrailio/Protopaja-SAAB-22/README.md

 signals in the environment.
 SAAB needs a test tool for the radar system.
 The purpose of this project work is to create the desired test tool.

+The software will be published under a very permissive MIT license.
+See the licence file disclosed in this repository for further details.

 Technical Specifications: